containers/buildah/docs/buildah-add.1.md

 to the same path, the file from `buildah add --link` will be present in the committed image.
 The --link layer is applied after all container filesystem changes at commit time.

+**--no-follow-symlinks**

+Don't follow and dereference the symlinks when copying the files.
+Instead, copy the symlinks themselves.

 **--quiet**, **-q**

 Refrain from printing a digest of the added content.